Giuliano Sarti: Style of play

-Sarti is regarded by pundits as one of the greatest and most successful Italian goalkeepers both of his generation, and of all time.
-A consistent and reliable keeper known for his shot-stopping abilities, he was also highly regarded for his composure, personality and strong mentality, as well as his positional sense in goal, which enabled him to make efficient rather than spectacular saves which relied more on athleticism.
+Sarti is frequently evealuated by sports commentators as one of the most successful Italian goalkeepers of this era, and in football history.
+He was recognized for his consistency, reliability and shot-stopping capabilities, Analysts also noted his composure, distinct personality, strong mindset, and precise positioning.
+This positional awareness allowed him to make efficient, straightforward saves, rather than relying primarily on athletic movements.

 Sarti (left) with Juventus in the 1968–69 season, in a break workout with his teammate Roberto Anzolin.

 He was also known for revolutionising the role of the goalkeeper in Italy, functioning as a "sweeper keeper", due to his tendency to rush off his line to anticipate opposing strikers, or to be involved in the build-up of plays by coming out of his area to receive or play the ball out to his defenders.
 In one on one situations, however, he usually preferred to remain closer to his line and position himself with his body constantly facing the shooter, in order to increase the distance between himself and his opponent, giving him more time to parry the ball; this playing style, which was later described as "geometric" rather than "reactive" by Sarti, was considered unusual for the time, but very effective.